Umma: Tell Jokha

 Also called Tell Djokha and Tell Yokha.
 The site of Tell Jokha was visited by William Loftus in 1854 and John Punnett Peters of the University of Pennsylvania in 1885.
 Peters found it to be half covered with sand dunes and found fragments of worked stone and copper fragments.
 In the early 1900s, many illegally excavated Umma tablets began to appear on the antiquities market.
-Many of these tablets used an unusual "mul-iti" dating system from the reigns of Akkadian Empire rulers Naram-Sin and Shar-kali-shari.
+Many of these tablets used an unusual "mul-iti" dating system (year x, month y, day z) from the reigns of Akkadian Empire rulers Naram-Sin and Shar-kali-shari.
 From 1999 to 2002 Jokha, already heavily looted, was worked by an Iraqi team led by Nawala Ahmed Al-Mutawalli, recovering a number of tablets and bullae from the Early Dynastic, Sargonic, Ur III, and Old Babylonian periods as well as an Ur III period temple and Old Babylonian residences.
 The cuneiform tablets are in the process of being published.